xue7106211/learngit/readme.txt

 Git is a version control system.
 Git is free software.

-Git is a version control system.
+Git has a mutable index called stage.
-Git is free software.

-I come from china.
-My major is interaction design.